and I wake in the night at the least sound

 This space will be held in a manner that respects, supports and welcomes diversity of all kinds.
 This group is not a place to debate others on differences but to allow them, respect them and speak from your experience.
 My groups are led with the upmost care around diversity, equity, inclusion and accessibility.
 ALL of you is welcome!
 Part of your inclusion in this group is to agree to act in a respectful way to others.

-TO BE ADDED TO MAILING LIST FOR REGISTRATION:
+TO BE ADDED TO MAILING LIST IF YOU ARE INTERESTED:

 Please email me your full name, email, a contact phone number* to lindsayhuettman@soulstewardscounseling.com to be added to the list.